Ville-de-Mont-Royal station: Origin of name

-Mont-Royal takes its name from Town of Mount Royal (in French, Ville-Mont-Royal), where the station is located; the town in turn, takes its name from Mount Royal, the mountain that dominates the Island of Montreal.
-While the REM was being planned, the station name was changed to Ville-de-Mont-Royal to avoid confusion with an unrelated metro station named Mont-Royal.
+Ville-de-Mont-Royal takes its name from the Town of Mount Royal (Ville de Mont-Royal), where the station is located; the town in turn, takes its name from Mount Royal, the mountain that dominates the Island of Montreal.
+While the REM was being planned, the station name was changed from Mont-Royal to Ville-de-Mont-Royal to avoid confusion with an unrelated metro station named Mont-Royal.